quer/the-steam-awards/README.md

 just call the callback, and it will go on.
 Read more in the wiki
 ## account
-if you only want to run a sinkel account use the following in ´main.js´, just replace the ´indexInConfig´ whit the index in the ´config.js´ file
+if you only want to run a sinkel account use the following in `main.js`, just replace the `indexInConfig` whit the index in the `config.js` file
 ```js
 runBot(indexInConfig, function () {
 	console.log("all done!")